xarray-contrib/xarray-simlab/doc/inspect_model.rst

               filename='savefig/model2_var_u.png')

-It is possible to visualize a model and its processes as a directed graph (note: this requires Graphviz and its Python bindings, which both can be found on conda-forge):
+It is possible to visualize a model and its processes as a directed graph (note: this requires installing Graphviz and its Python bindings, which both can be found on conda-forge):

 .. ipython:: python